Brad Pitt and Jennifer Lopez’s street in Las Palmas destroyed by asphalt

 © Stock

 These world famous stars once came here to shoot scenes for movies like Aliados (2016) starring Brad Pitt and Marion Cotillard and The Mother starring Jennifer Lopez.
 Calle Perjo is full of very photogenic buildings of high architectural value.
-In 2018 he was recognized as a Cultural Heritage, ‘Bien Interests Cultural’ (BIC).
+In 2018 they were recognized as Cultural Heritage, ‘Bien Interests Cultural’ (BIC).
 Unfortunately, the attractiveness of the road has now been tarnished by the recent repair of the footpath.
 It is made from strips of asphalt instead of traditional cobblestones.

 asphalt filled potholes